ssb22/css-generator/README.md

     (`chrome://flags/#enable-force-dark`) instead of using this CSS

-    * If you can't use recent Chrome with dark mode then you might get better results with other browsers---if Firefox is too much for an old PC then try Midori
+    * If you can't use recent Chrome with dark mode then you might get better results with other browsers.
+If Firefox is too much for an old PC then try Midori.

     * Or you could try running Chrome with
       [Web Adjuster](http://ssb22.user.srcf.net/adjuster/)